aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/ippimage/_index.md

 ```

-Returns a MIME type of an image, encoded in (\#getBinaryData.getBinaryData).
+Returns a MIME type of an image, encoded in \#getBinaryData.getBinaryData.
 Read-only String.

 **Returns:**
 java.lang.String